bitblit/SaltMine/readme.md

 check whether the incoming event is a SNS-SaltMine event, and if so hand it off, otherwise continue to your other logic.

+## AWS Resource Creation

+### SNS Topic

+Create an SNS topic.
+Note its ARN and name.
+If you want to know any time the queue is being fired you can also add your email to it, but that's unnecessary except when debugging - you can pretty much just leave it alone.
+This is only here as a Lambda signaling mechanism.

+Importantly - the SQS is NOT signed up to the topic.
+First of all it can't be if you are using FIFO queues (At least as of 04/2018) and second of all because if it were, it would fire multiple requests (1 per incoming message) and we don't want to process the whole queue at once, we want to drain it one request at a time to respect throttling.

+### SQS

+Your mileage may vary, but I create mine like this :

+* FIFO Queue (Single run of each task, and tasks execute in the order they are enqueued)
+* Default Visibility Timeout:	5 minutes (If the Lambda fails unexpectedly it can be retried when it shows back up in the message queue)
+* Message Retention Period:	20 minutes (If it hasn't been processed in 20 minutes its likely no longer relevant)
+* Maximum Message Size:	256 KB (Far bigger than your normal SaltMine message)
+* Receive Message Wait Time:	0 seconds (Any task can be picked up immediately)
+* Content based deduplication : On ()

 ## Installation
 `npm install @bitblit/saltmine`